Wednesday, November 23, 2016

 Ronnie's Apple Cake

-It was not always known as Ronnie's Apple Cake.
-Originally, it was simply known as the delicious apple cake that mom baked.
-We all loved it, but Ronnie, my brother, loved it the most and let it be known that it was his favorite dessert.
-Only later did that matter, because that apple cake would be the very last food item of moms that Ronnie would ever eat.
-It was on the late afternoon of May 6, 1981.
-He died the following morning in a car accident just five-tenths of a mile from home.
-Not long after that, mom announced that she could no longer bare to bake another apple cake again and that was the end of it.
+Ronnie's Apple Cake was not always known as that.
+Originally, it was just known as the delicious apple cake that mom baked.
+I am not sure how many pieces of that cake I ate from the time I was a youngster until I reached the age of 21, but it was a lot.
+We all loved it, but Ronnie, my brother, loved it more than any of us, and he let it be known that it was his favorite dessert.
+That was fine by me.
+I didn't mind who asked her to bake it, as long as she did.
+Only later did it matter which child asked her to bake it the most.
+You see, that apple cake was the very last thing Ronnie would ever eat of my mom's cooking and baking as he sat down at the kitchen table on the afternoon of May 6, 1981.
+At 5:30 a.m. the following morning, we found him dead of a car accident just five-tenths of a mile from home.
+Not long after Ronnie's death, mom announced that she could no longer bare to bake another apple cake again and that was the end of it.
 We understood.

-For those of you who are curious as to why my brother loved that apple cake so much, here is mom's recipe.
+For those of you who are curious as to why my brother loved that apple cake so much, here is the recipe.
 I hope you will enjoy it as much as he did.

 3 cups diced apples